Running actions#

 print("Could not find the command")

-This will also search for actions within sub-menus of other actions.
-So, for example, you can run the Residues > Terminal residues command as follows
+This also searches for actions within sub-menus of other actions.
+So, for example, you can run the Residues > Terminal residues command as follows:

 SAMSON.runCommand("Terminal residues")

-In case if there is an ambiguity, e.g. there are multiple actions with the same name, then provide a path to it separating hierarchical levels with >, e.g.: Top parent action name > Parent action name > Action name
+If there is an ambiguity, for example because several actions have the same name, provide the full path with hierarchical levels separated by >, for example Top parent action name > Parent action name > Action name.

 Run a SAMSON command that is in a sub-menu#